Smart Spending

 Depreciation and Resale Value: New Devices Hold More Ground

-Electronics depreciate fast, but they do not depreciate equally.
+Electronics depreciate fast, but not equally.
 New devices start at a higher sticker price yet typically retain a larger percentage of their value over time, because the resale market prices condition and provenance.
 A new iPhone sold after two years in good condition will nearly always command a premium over an equivalent refurbished model sold at the same point, simply because buyers in the secondary market are willing to pay more for original ownership history.

 Data from Decluttr’s 2024 trade-in pricing database shows that a new iPhone 15 Pro Max in good condition fetches roughly $320–$350 after two years, while the same model originally purchased as refurbished trades in for $180–$220.
 That’s a resale gap of roughly $120–$130.
-Fold that into your total cost of ownership calculation and the effective saving on the refurbished unit drops from $400 to closer to $270–$280 before repairs or warranty purchases.
+Fold that into your total cost of ownership and the effective saving on the refurbished unit drops from $400 to closer to $270–$280 before repairs or warranty purchases.

 Laptops tell a similar story but with steeper absolute depreciation on both sides.
 A Dell XPS 15 bought new for $1,800 might resell for $700 after three years; the same model purchased refurbished for $1,100 might resell for $350–$400.
 The net cost to own for three years is roughly $1,100 new versus $700–$750 refurbished, a genuine saving, but less dramatic than the sticker gap implies.
 Managing these long-horizon financial decisions becomes easier when your overall credit and savings picture is healthy, which is why building strong credit early, covered in our guide on how a recent college graduate built a 700+ credit score in under two years, can expand your financing options when a new device makes more financial sense.
+Checking your FICO Score through Experian before applying for credit on a new purchase can also help you avoid unexpected APR surprises.

 Key Takeaway: The resale gap between new and refurbished devices averages $120–$130 after two years on flagship smartphones, per Decluttr’s trade-in data, meaning the true net saving is meaningfully lower than the purchase-day discount suggests.